John Weider: Later career

 Weider later joined Stud, a group that featured guitarist-bassist Jim Cregan, who would become Family's final bass player in 1972.
 The band also included the rhythm section of John Wilson and Richard McCracken from Taste, Rory Gallagher's pre-solo power trio.
 Weider served as a multi-instrumentalist in Stud, playing guitar, bass, piano, violin and cello.
 After Stud broke up, Weider did some session work and released his self-titled debut solo album in 1976.
 In the mid 1970s, he was also a member of the band Moonrider with Keith West.
-Weider played violin and sang backing vocals on "Nightmare (Please Wake Me Up)", the closing track from the Who's John Entwistle's second solo album Whistle Rymes (1972).
-He played guitar on the Alice Cooper track "I'm Flash" which also featured Entwistle on the album Flash Fearless Vs. the Zorg Women, Pts.
+Weider played violin and sang backing vocals on "Nightmare (Please Wake Me Up)", the closing track from the Who's John Entwistle's second solo album, Whistle Rymes (1972).
+He played guitar on the Alice Cooper track "I'm Flash", which also featured Entwistle, on the album Flash Fearless Vs. the Zorg Women, Pts.
 5 & 6 (1975), and later Cooper's 4-CD box set The Life and Crimes of Alice Cooper (1999).

-In 1979, he was featured on Gulliver's album "Ridin' the Wind".
+In 1979, he was featured on Gulliver's album Ridin' the Wind.

-Weider's more recent albums are more closely associated with new-age music.
+Weider's more recent albums have been more closely associated with new-age music.

+Death

+In its July 2025 issue, MOJO magazine reported that Weider had died earlier that year.
+The magazine did not provide a date of death or a cause.